skeeto/skeeto.github.com/_posts/2016-03-31-Hotpatch-a-C-Function-on-x86.markdown

 It finds the page by rounding the target address down to the nearest 4096, the assumed page size (sorry hagepages). *Warning*: I'm being a bad programmer and not checking the result of `mprotect()`.
 If it fails, the program will crash and burn.
+It will always fail on systems with W^X enabled, which will become more and more common in the future.
+Under W^X ("write XOR execute"), memory can either be writeable or executable, but never both at the same time.

 What if the function straddles pages?
 Well, I'm only patching the first 8 bytes, which, thanks to alignment, will sit entirely inside